-When it comes to advice, “validate your idea” tops the list of well-intentioned but flawed.
-At first glance, it makes sense: who doesn’t want to know if their idea will work?
+Market validation is tricky.
+At first glance, it makes sense: who doesn’t want to know if the market wants their idea?

 But there are some lurking misconceptions that make this counterproductive.
 For starters, we don’t usually want accurate information, we want validating information.

-“Validate your idea” nudges you to prove that you are right, which makes you extra vulnerable to false positives.
-I fell for this trap and burned months of product development time on risky ideas.
-Then reality hit: real validation only comes after launching.
+“Validate your idea” nudges you to prove that you are right, which makes you vulnerable to false positives.
+I fell for this trap and burned months on ideas that went nowhere.
+Then reality hit: real market validation only comes after launching.
 Before then, de-risking your idea is the best way to save time.

 Once I came to my senses, I refined a stair-step approach that I've since used it to develop my own side hustle, on track to make $100K its first year.

 Before we dive in, an important caveat: not every idea is worth de-risking or even can be de-risked: